5 EMPLOYEES HEAD OUT ON THEIR OWN

 MOVING TO A NEW LOCATION

 In 1968, Cornell Pump Company moved to a new location in Portland, Oregon, which helped create an enhanced distribution network.
 The new facility provided increased capacity for manufacturing and distribution, enabling Cornell to expand its reach to more customers across the United States and worldwide.
-With its new location, Cornell improved its supply chain and delivered products more efficiently, leading to more tremendous success and growth for the company.
+With its new location, Cornell improved its supply chain and delivered products more efficiently, leading to tremendous success and growth for the company.

 ARMY CORP OF ENGINEERS CHOOSES CORNELL PUMP AFTER ST. HELENS ERUPTION